Browse by Subject

 Expertise: Documentary photography, video storytelling, Latin American studies: human rights and visual documentary, journalism and trauma, children at risk, child soldiers, youth gangs, visual storytelling for NGOs and non-profit sector.

 Professor, Lyndon B Johnson School of Public Affairs

 Expertise: International affairs; national security/ defense policy; human resources policy (especially military personnel); civil rights/ race relations; policy making (especially the executive branch); federal education policy; African politics, business

 Expertise: Denise Gilman teaches and directs the Immigration Clinic after having joined the clinical faculty at the University of Texas Law School in the fall of 2007.
 Professor Gilman received her undergraduate degree with honors in political science from Northwestern University.
 She received her law degree from Columbia University School of Law where she served on the Law Review.
 Professor Gilman also has an LLM from Georgetown University Law Center.
 Professor Gilman clerked for Judge Thomas M. Reavley, at the United States Court of Appeals for the Fifth Circuit.
 She is fluent in Spanish.

-Assistant Professor, Mexican American and Latina_o Studies, , College of Liberal Arts
+Assistant Professor, Department of Mexican American and Latino/a Studies, College of Liberal Arts

 Expertise: Asylum/Refugee politics; migrant detention; migrant social movements; Latino politics; Gramscian Theory; global political economy; Mexico and Central America.
 He is particularly interested in what the politics of migration control-which, broadly conceived, includes policing, asylum, detention, and deportation-means for democracy, human rights, and justice.